 Making a simple generator is easier than the average handyman may think.
 An ambitious hobbyist can make a perfectly functional generator out of common metals and a few magnets, but the easiest way for most would be to salvage and re-purpose an electric motor or alternator from a junk car or home appliance.
 Using salvaged electric motors, you can create enough energy from renewable sources to contribute to or even fully cover your home electricity needs.
 Simple generators can yield power using any source of rotary motion, from windmills to geothermal pistons.
 Regardless of your location, there is likely to be a source of passive energy to be tapped.

 Locate your nearest source of scrapped appliances and/or vehicles where you are likely to salvage an electric motor or engine.
-Washing machine motors, dryer motors, ceiling fan motors and car alternators are your best bets.
+Washing machine motors, dryer motors and car alternators are your best bets.
+You can even create a ceiling fan or electric fan generator if you find the right motors.
 For smaller scale motors, you can check broken remote-control cars and other children's motorized toys.
 Bring your multimeter with you, and your kit of wrenches and screwdrivers.
 You will also need wire cutters to extract motors that are soldered in place.

 Sciencing Video Vault